Stuycs-K/final-project-10-ayushina/WORKLOG.md

  - Enemies spawn and move into the screen in a fixed pattern based on the game time, and they run off screen if they aren't killed in time
  - Game over screen after killing the boss (winning) or dying (losing)
    - Score is earned from: time survived, killing a boss phase before it times out, damage, grazes (how many bullets went near you), kills
+   - save and load high score with file highScore.txt
    - Button that leads back to menu
  - Boss enemy spawns with four phases (shown by how many hearts it has) and a health bar at the top of the screen
    - Boss moves to the next phase when their health bar or the timer at the top right goes to 0